Space for primates to live

 Heating will often reduce the humidity of the enclosure.
 Most primates come from humid forest environments, and low humidity may cause health problems.

 Indoor ventilation should be provided, avoiding draughts.
-Animals with access to outdoor enclosures should be provided with sufficient shelter for their comfort and well-being.
+Animals with access to outdoor enclosures should be provided with enough shelter for their comfort and well-being.
 It is important to provide several different shelter areas (for example from strong sunlight, wind and rain), so that dominant animals cannot prevent subordinates from seeking shelter.

 Welfare assessment of primates